|Publishers Home History Glossary Guides Artists Techniques Topicals Warfare Blog Contact|

 Thomas Dexter Press 1934-1977

 Thomas A. Dexter opened his first printshop in Park Ridge, NJ in 1920.
 He moved to Pearl River, NY eight years later, and by the 1930’s he was producing postcards, mostly linens but also black & white and hand colored cards covering a wide variety of subjects.
 Although an early pioneer of natural color images, the firms output seems to have only turned exclusively to photochromes after they moved to West Nyack, NY around 1952 when their old shop grew too small.
 Thomas Dexter is also known as the inventor of gang printing, a method that increase his capacity to take on additional orders from other postcard publishers.
 While their production of roadside and NY Worlds Fair cards was strong, they sold the company to Consolidated Foods in 1972, with Thomas’ son Robert Reardon staying on as masnager.
 By 1977 slowing business forced them to merged with MWM Color Press, and by 1984 they closed the New York plant and moved to Aurora, MO.
-As a subsidiary they now print religious material under the MWM Dexter name.
+As a subsidiary they printed religious material under the MWM Dexter name until 1992.

 While most of the photochromes printed by Dexter Press boor the words Genuine Natural Color, and often made reference to their origins from Kodachrome film, they went through a variety of phases.
 Their early chromes were issued under the name Dextone and tended to be flat and somewhat dull in appearance.
 As years went by their optical blending techniques improved producing richer and more varied colors.